The Story of a Soul

 Soon, the weariness of mind was joined by body and I developed ulcerative colitis.
 I began experiencing internal bleeding, though I largely ignored this.
 I was too busy pursuing corporate success.
 However, the symptoms grew progressively worse and eventually I had no choice but to seek help.
 The battle and treatment of this disease would go on for many years.

-With each passing year, the success was overshadowed by the disease and I was hospitalized many times.
+With each passing year, the success was overshadowed by the disease, and I was hospitalized many times.
 The condition eventually become life threatening.
-I had lost the fight with colitis and I had my large intestine removed at the Mayo Clinic in AZ.
-It was truly a dark time though just a hint of what was too come.
+I had lost the fight with colitis, and I had my large intestine removed at the Mayo Clinic in AZ.
+It was truly a dark time though just a hint of what was to come.